M2Team/NanaZip/ReadMe.md

   support.
 But testing under the ReactOS and its derivatives may be interesting.

 > [!NOTE]
-> If you have put the ucrtbase.dll with 10.0.19041.0 version or later need
-> to be existed in the binary folder, the theoretically minimum system
-> requirements of NanaZip Classic is Windows 10 (Build 10240) or later.
+> In theory, NanaZip Classic can run on Windows 10 (Build 10240) or later if
+> `ucrtbase.dll` in the `System32` folder has been replaced with version
+> 10.0.19041.0 or later.
+However, this is a high-risk operation and is not
+> recommended.

 ## Download and Installation